Mause/tyrian/theory/system_development.md

  * Lex, parse, and compile a simple program successfully
  * Have comprehensive documentation
  * Have a simple program run with correct behaviour in the Python VM
- * Have basic syntax error detection and notification
+ * Have basic syntax error detection and notification - full syntax checking does not seem to be possible with a recursive decent parser
  * have a niceish command line interface

 5. How will you evaluate performance of your product?
 Describe three (3) non-trivial (i.e. not 'program doesn't crash') key performance indicators.
 [6 marks]